Massive winter storm brings frigid temps, snow and ice to US

 All bus service was suspended in the greater Seattle area Friday morning due to an ice storm that made travel treacherous.

+In far northern Indiana, where four counties remain under a blizzard warning through Saturday afternoon, between 2 and 6 inches of snow had fallen by Friday morning, but lake effect snow rolling off Lake Michigan could boost storm totals to well over a foot in some areas by Sunday, said Mark Steinwedel, a meteorologist with the National Weather Service in Syracuse, Indiana.

+“It’s just nonstop lake effect snow and it’s really going to add up,” he said, predicting “pretty awful travel.”

-The weather service is predicting the coldest Christmas in more than two decades in Philadelphia, where school officials shifted classes online Friday.
+The weather service is forecasting the coldest Christmas in more than two decades in Philadelphia, where school officials shifted classes online Friday.
 Some surrounding districts canceled classes altogether.

 In South Dakota, Gov. Kristi Noem late Thursday activated the state’s National Guard to haul firewood from the Black Hills Forest Service to the Rosebud Sioux Tribe as some members were stranded in their homes with dwindling fuel.